 - Valerian Root – Valerian Root is one of the most effective herbs used for sleep and relaxation.
 It is high in calcium and brings a deep, restful sleep.
 As previously mentioned, Valerian Root can stimulate rather than sedate, but this is quite rare.
 Valerian Root also helps balance those with ADD and ADHD.
 For children, we recommend the non-alcohol version.

-NOTE: If depression, anxiety or emotional upset are the cause of your sleeplessness, the Happy Day Tincture would be your product of choice.
+Depression - If depression is the cause of your sleeplessness, the Happy Day Tincture would be your product of choice.
 It doesn't work immediately like the Rescue Remedy does, but with use, it does "bring light into the soul" as one customer described it - helping to gently and gradually lift the heaviness and allow us to work through the issue that may be causing it.
 It was formulated for pregnant and breastfeeding moms with Postpartum Depression, so it is safe for pregnancy and lactation.
 It is also safe to use in conjunction with anti-depressant medications, and can also be used in conjunction with Rescue Remedy or other sleep or relaxation herbs.
 Read more about it HERE.

 The following are other herbs that are also used as natural, herbal sleep remedies:

 Hops – this herb works very well but is very bitter to the taste.
 I have to tell you, its probably one of the worst herbs I’ve ever tasted.
 And because it can cause depression when used over a period of time, we honor it for its ability to bring a wonderful state of relaxation but choose not to include it in any of our formulas.